 The Children (Equal Protection from Assault) (Scotland) Act 2019 removes the statutory defence at Court in relation to “justifiable assault” or “reasonable chastisement” in the exercise of “parental rights” or of a right derived from having charge or care of a child.

 The Act will remove the common law defence of “reasonable chastisement”.
-At present, this defence is available to parents and carers charged with assaulting a child in their care.
-This will cease in Scotland on 7 November 2020, when the removal of the defence will come into force.
-In essence, this means that it will no longer be lawful to physically punish a child in Scotland.
+This defence was available to parents and carers charged with assaulting a child in their care.
+This ceased in Scotland on 7 November 2020, when the removal of the defence come into force.
+In essence, this means that it is no longer lawful to physically punish a child in Scotland.